chicks-net/libtmux/README.md

 libtmux
 =======

-A library to wrap tmux with expect-like behaviour.
+A library for interacting with tmux

 TECH TODO